Sports in Canada: Baseball

 The world's first documented baseball game took place in Beachville, Ontario, on June 4, 1838.
 Although more strongly associated with the United States, baseball has existed in Canada from the very beginning.
 The world's oldest baseball park still in operation is Labatt Park in London, Ontario.
-It is home to the London Majors of the semi-pro Intercounty Baseball League.
+It is home to the London Majors of the semi-pro Canadian Baseball League.

 The 2016 American League Wild Card Game at Rogers Centre in Toronto.
 Since 2005, the Toronto Blue Jays are the only Canadian team in Major League Baseball.

 Presently, the Toronto Blue Jays are Canada's only Major League Baseball team, founded in 1977.
 The Montreal Expos (the first MLB team in Canada) played in Montreal from 1969 until 2004 when they moved to Washington, D.C., and became the Washington Nationals.
 The Blue Jays were the first non-American team to host a World Series Game (in 1992) and the only non-American team to win the World Series (back to back in 1992 and 1993).
 The Blue Jays had the highest attendance in Major League Baseball during the late 1980s and early 1990s.
 Professional baseball has a long history in Canada, beginning with teams such as the London Tecumsehs, Montreal Royals, and Toronto Maple Leafs in the late 19th and early 20th centuries.
 All three were included on the National Baseball Association's top 100 minor league teams.